ddiza/ddiza/README.md

 ![Header](github-header-image.png)
 ### Hi there! 👋

-I am an Information Systems & Technology professional on a path to learning as much as I can in tech.
+I am a US Army veteran and data enthusiast.
+I have a BS in Computer Information Systems with a concentration in Software Engineering Management.

 My undergraduate degree is in Computer Information Systems with a concentration in Software Engineering Management.
 I also completed a **[Post-Graduate Program in Data Science & Business Analytics](https://vrfy.digital/index.php?key=SZcBb)** with UT Austin's McCombs School of Business as well as a full-stack software development program with the **[Austin Coding Academy](https://credsverse.com/credentials/993da05d-6b2b-4331-8c54-98a382b70c00?preview=2)**.